Grady Memorial Hospital: Infant abductions

 Seven infants were abducted from Grady from 1978 to 1996, which was more than from any other hospital in the United States during that time period.
 Five were recovered within hours or weeks of their abduction.
 An additional child was abducted from the home of his mother after the kidnapper followed her from Grady.
 The abductions were covered on season three of the podcast The Fall Line.

 Problems and restructuring

-The hospital board has long been reluctant to make money-saving changes that might reduce its traditional mission.
-In late 2006, it rejected the advice of financial consultants and its newly hired chief executive to close an expensive outpatient dialysis clinic for the poor, being concerned that many of the clinic's uninsured patients, including many undocumented immigrants, would have nowhere else to turn.
-Others argued that the board of directors is politically clumsy and prone to micromanagement.
-In May the board's own consultants concluded that "Grady does not currently have the depth of leadership" necessary to transform the hospital.

 In 2008, Grady Memorial Hospital was made into a non-profit organization.
 Numerous foundations have pledged hundreds of millions of dollars to revitalize it.
 Michael Young has become a chief executive officer.
 He was formerly the CEO of Erie County Medical Center Corp. in Western New York, University of Buffalo tertiary center.
 Prior to that, Young served for 16 years as president and CEO of the three-hospital, 530-bed Lancaster General Hospital & Health System in Lancaster, Pennsylvania.

 In February 2013, it was announced that Grady's net profit was $20 million and that 200-300 jobs had been added at the hospital in the preceding 18 months.